Jim Power: The Lost Dimension in 3-D: Different Versions

 A version of this game was also developed for the Mega Drive/Genesis under the name Jim Power: The Arcade Game.
 However, despite being in an almost complete state, this title was never published and remained unreleased until a ROM image was eventually leaked.
 This unpublished version features all levels and cannot be finished, although only a single music track (once again, arranged by Chris Hulsbeck) is present in the whole game and it uses placeholder sound effects from Mega Turrican.
 Jim Power: The Arcade Game is mostly the same game as Jim Power: The Lost Dimension in 3-D, albeit with some minor graphical differences derived from technical aspects.
 All the top-view stages were also replaced by additional shoot-'em-up levels, hence the rebranded title of this version depicting a further arcade experience rather than a "3D" one.
 In 2021, a fully finished version of the game was released by Piko Interactive.
 Retaining the same Jim Power: The Lost Dimension in 3-D title of its counterpart versions, it restores the ending, music tracks and sound effects which were missing in the known prototype version, together with some other minor game polishing.

 A brand new NES version was also developed from scratch by Piko Interactive to go along the long lost Mega Drive/Genesis version and modern re-releases of previous versions of the game.

 Music

 The music in Jim Power: The Lost Dimension in 3-D was directly influenced by the music from the video game series Ys, as can be noted when comparing Jim Power's "Forgotten Path" and Ys III's "A Searing Struggle".
-In an interview, composer Chris Hulsbeck admits that the sound between these two songs is similar, but states that it was not done on purpose.
+In an interview, composer Chris Hülsbeck admits that the sound between these two songs is similar, but states that it was not done on purpose.
 "Inadvertently a melody from the Ys series must have slipped deep into my subconscious because one of the melodies of Jim Power turned out extremely similar".